 - Understand that not all sunscreens are equal.
 Different ones provide different levels of protection.
 Find a sunscreen that is marked “Broad Spectrum.”
 That label means it will protect you or your senior loved one from both UVA and UVB rays.

 - Don’t make the mistake many people do and think that if you buy a high SPF sunscreen you won’t have to reapply it as often.
 Sunscreen with higher SPF still needs to be reapplied every two hours.

 - Avoid the sun between 10 AM and 4 PM.
 These are usually when the sun’s rays are the most powerful.
 Try to take your daily walk or work in your garden early in the day or later in the evening.

 - Wear a hat that shields your face from the sun and a loose-fitting, long-sleeved top to protect yourself when you are outside.
 UV blocking sunglasses can also help.

-- Make a point of conducting a head-to-toe self-exam to check for changes in your skin once a month.
+- Make a point of conducting a head-to-toe Skin Cancer Examination to check for changes in your skin.
 This is in addition to seeing your primary care doctor or dermatologist for an annual skin cancer screening.
 If you aren’t sure how to do that, The Skin Cancer Foundation’s Early Detection and Self-Exam Guide shows you how.

 To learn more about the different types of skin cancer and how to recognize them, visit the Skin Cancer Information Center.